manuGil/online-core/docs/source/georeferencing.rst

 .. attention::
    **Question.**

-   + The quality of the georeferencing can be assessed by computing the `RMSE`_  .
+   + The quality of the georeferencing can be assessed by computing the |ltb| `RMSE`_  .
 Do you understand how it works?
    + What type of transformation did you apply in the georeferencing task?
    + What can you say about the accuracy of the transformation?